A/N: Warning in this chapter for discussion of past abuse.

-Gareth had a chance during Roman’s pause to consider him in return.
+Gareth had a chance during Roman’s pause to study him in return.
 “What the hell happened to you?”

 Roman looked the way one might feel after a long night drinking and then getting food poisoning to boot.
 His hair was all in disarray and he had tired dark bags under his eyes.
 When he smiled, it lacked its usual magic.
-A blotchy bruise spread across Roman’s cheekbone from Leandros’ hit.
+A blotchy bruise spread across his face from Leandros’ hit.

 “Late night,” Roman said.
 “Let’s go.”

 Roman led Gareth out of the house and to Rinehart Park, heading to a secluded grove off the main path.
-It felt like days ago that Gareth had been here with Leandros, Eftychia, and Eresh.
+It felt like days ago that Gareth had been here with Leandros, Eftychia, and Eresh, instead of only yesterday.

 “What kind of training are we doing, exactly?”
-Gareth asked him.
+Gareth asked him, changing tracks.

-Roman flashed a manic grin.
+Roman flashed a quick grin.
 “I’m going to teach you how to fight.”

 “I beg your pardon?”